kyuhyunc/game_dragonflight/GameDesignDoc.md

 <img src="./pics/heart.jpg" width="100" height="100" alt="heart"/>

 **How they will move**
->Basicaly, dragon will be controlled by keyboard input; everytime user push arrow keyboards, dragon will move little bit to entered direction.
+Basicaly, dragon will be controlled by keyboard input; everytime user push arrow keyboards, dragon will move little bit to entered direction.
->Obstacle1, 2, and 3 as well as red and whith bottle potions will have different size, speed, and shape.
-They are going to be moved by using timer. <br/>
+Obstacle1, 2, and 3 will have different size, speed, and shape.
+Red and whith bottle potions will come up randomly and will move in straight with constant speed.
+However, hearts(lives) will not move, but will be fixed at the left top of the screen.
+All of these are going to be moved by using timer. <br/>

 0. Main character, which is a dragon, will be controlled by arrow key on a keyboard. <br/>
 1. Obstacle1, which is a rock, will come up continuously and have a slow speed compared to the others. <br/>